paulfioravanti/steno-dictionaries/dictionaries/q-and-a.md

 [lesson 27 materials][Platinum Steno Lesson 27 lesson materials] for free to see the briefs they use).

+For completeness' sake, outlines for other speakers who do not typically come up in Q&A, but are used by court reporters (The Videographer, The Court Reporter, The Clerk, and The Bailiff), have been added in.
+The outlines come from two
+sources:

+- the [Platinum Steno Theory Dictionary (NCRS Theory)][], which would seem to potentially be derived from the theory used by the [National Court Reporters Association][] (NCRA)
+- outlines I derived (read: made up) from the `STPHAOEUFPLT`-based outlines for The Court

+Use whichever outlines feel comfortable to you, or make up new ones entirely.
+There's no right or wrong!

 <!-- vim-markdown-toc GFM -->

 * [Questions](#questions)